obsidian-dot-dev/openFPGA-Vectrex/README.md

 ## Compatibility

 All 22 of the original 28 games not requiring 3d imager or light-pen have been tested as working.
 Many popular homebrew titles also run correctly on this core.
 Overall performance and compatibility should match the MiSTeR version.

+## Release Notes

+0.9.3:
++ Added audio low-pass filter.
++ Moved cart loading to SRAM.
++ Removed built-in BIOS.
++ Moved the existing 2021 No-Intro .json's to the "0 - 2021 Romset" folder.
++ Added 2024 No-Intro .json's to the "0 - 2024 Romset" folder.
++ Increased vector dynamic range to 6 bits from 5 bits for slightly improved image quality.
++ Companding for improved dynamic-range.
++ Optional "Phosphor decay" mode that gives a less "smeary" persistence effect.
++ Persistence control now has 32 levels, with better granularity.
++ Roms can be loaded directly without requiring an overlay now.

+0.9.2:
++ When manually loading games, overlays are no longer required to start the core.
+Overlays can still be selected from the UI.

+0.9.1:
++ Added .json instance files for auto-loading of games + overlays
++ Added support for analog joysticks when docked.
++ Fixed SDRAM refresh when overlays are disabled.

+0.9.0:
++ Initial release

 ## Attribution